52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Infinity is a flat design theme for blogs, complete with a custom logo maker.
 The high-contrast color choices are professional but not especially aesthetically pleasing themes.
 With this theme, you’ll have a full-width layout, a large header area, a few typography options, and limited online store functionality.

 Infinity’s minimal design doesn’t leave visually-inclined people with much to work with, however.
-The header image is a bit difficult to implement for the few theme options that there are with this theme.
+The header image is a bit difficult to implement for the few theme options with this theme.

 Balanced is a simple yet effective WordPress blog theme that is great for personal fitness sites that need a mix of blog widgets.
 The header layouts are highly constrained, but the right sidebar with article suggestions is an effective way to leverage your SEO once someone is on your site.